 Present x: Random forests

 As briefly mentioned above, random forests are ensembles of decision trees that can be used to solve classification or regression problems.
 Random forests use a small portion of the data to fit each tree, so they can handle very large data sets, and they are less prone to the “curse of dimensionality” relative to other algorithms.
+The curse of dimensionality is a situation in which too many features in the data actually diminishes the performance of the model.
 Predictions of the random forest are then determined by combining the predictions of each tree.
 Like SVM, random forests are a black box with inputs and outputs which cannot be interpreted.

-In the upcoming exercises and activities, we will scale our features and tune a random forest regressor in a pipeline to predict temperature in Celsius.
+In the upcoming exercises and activities, we will tune and fit a random forest regressor using grid search to predict temperature in Celsius.
 Then we will evaluate the performance of the model much like we did in Exercise 3 and Activity 1.

-Exercise 12: Preparing data for random forest regressor pipeline
+Exercise 12: Preparing data for random forest regressor

-Pre: Preparing data for random forest regressor pipeline
+Pre: Preparing data for random forest regressor

-First, we will prepare the data for the pipeline with ‘Temperature_c’ as the dependent variable just as we did in Exercise 1
+First, we will prepare the data for the random forest regressor with ‘Temperature_c’ as the dependent variable just as we did in Exercise 1

 Import ‘weather.csv’ and save it as df using the following code: